andypicke/Birthday-Puzzle-Paradox/README.md

 First I summed births by month and day and visualized the results with a heatmap, producing a plot similar to those in the two blog posts mentioned above.
 The main takeaways are:
 - There is a definite seasonal pattern: there tend to be more births in September +/- a month.
 You can do the math and see what that infers about when babies are _conceived_.
-- There tend to be many less births on or close to major holidays (Thanksgiving, Christmas, New Year's, July 4th).
+- There tend to be many fewer births on or close to major holidays (Thanksgiving, Christmas, New Year's, July 4th).
 I'm not sure if this is more due to people not wanting to give birth on holidays, or doctors not wanting to work/not available on holidays.
 But I thought it was interesting that it implies that in a large percentage of pregnancies, there is some leeway/choice (at least a day or two) of when exactly to give birth.

 ![](images/births_heatmap.png)